Edited for Clarity

 First Blood opens with John Rambo (Sylvester Stallone) as a homeless Vietnam War veteran wandering the streets of a small Pacific Northwest town, looking for a friend of his who turns out to have passed as a result of uncared for medical problems.
 He, like, Rambo, has been left out in the cold by a government that wanted nothing to do with him, scrapped under their nation’s boot-heel after they’d been used, abused, and rendered useless.
 Soon enough, Rambo is arrested for the vague crime of vagrancy, designed and implemented in many US townships to punish “others” who scare us by reflecting our own social failures to construct an egalitarian society back on us with weathered skin and tired eyes.
 Soon enough, he escapes and is on the run in a nearby forest, chased by the very moral authority figure he once was.

 It’s all quite a bit dour isn’t it?
 Don’t get me wrong; First Blood is an action film, but it isn’t a violence film, nor is it really anthemic.
 Many viewers are shocked when they discover that Rambo here only kills one person, and that this kill is only by accident and in self-defense.
 The film deals in action and tension, but Rambo isn’t the “hero” here, nor is he the villain.
-He’s a sympathetic loner being wrestled into submission by a society giving him no choice but to render himself a man of further violence to survive.
+He’s a sympathetic loner being wrestled into submission by a society giving him no choice but to double-down on his violence-dealing capacity to survive.
 Through much of the film, Rambo is on the defense – the best sequence is almost out of a slasher, only without gore or kills, as Rambo stalks and takes out his pursuers one by one with terse, angry anxiety.
 It’s efficient, effective filmmaking, but it isn’t per-se triumphant.

-Director Ted Kotcheff wasn’t of the American New Wave, for he was Austrailian, but his films knew a similar sort of grubby nihilism (his recently recovered masterpiece Wake in Fright is a devilish delight most foul).
-And he does quite a bit to elevate the material here, not breaking down the walls of storytelling and unleashing a flood of deconstructive brilliance or anything, but more rigidly and nicely setting up a terse, tense, grimy world for his characters and telling the story with some supremely confident efficiency often lost in action filmmaking.
-It all feels very lived-in and sweaty in the best possible way, giving it a physicality lacking in just about every other ’80s action film starring Sly (good here, incidentally, and much better than he has any right to be).
+Director Ted Kotcheff wasn’t of the American New Wave, but his films knew a similar sort of grubby nihilism (his recently recovered masterpiece Wake in Fright is a devilish delight most foul).
+And he does quite a bit to elevate the material here, not breaking down the walls of storytelling and unleashing a flood of deconstructive brilliance or anything, but more certainly setting up a terse, tense, grimy world for his characters and telling the story with the kind of supremely confident, near-minimalistic efficiency often lost in action filmmaking from this decade (or any).
+It all feels very lived-in and sweaty in the best possible way, giving it a physicality lacking in just about every other ’80s action film starring Sly (good here, incidentally, as a soulful, wayward man turned into a meat-husk, and much better than he has any right to be).